jtlap/nt2/doc/source/extension/custom_function.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 In this implementation, we focus on the integral support of the function.
-One may want to provide an implementation of ``fibonnacci`` for real numbers.
+One may want to provide an implementation of ``fibonacci`` for real numbers.
 This implementation rationale could be that if the real argument is in fact an integer, the call is forwarded to the integral version.
 If not, a runtime assertion is triggered. |nt2| provides :ref:`functor_hierarchy` to help simplifying the dispatch of function calls over type or set if types.
-This dispacthing reduce the amount of code one need to replicate between variations thanks to :ref:`functor_call_macro`.
+This dispatching reduce the amount of code one need to replicate between variations thanks to :ref:`functor_call_macro`.
 The ``call`` code is then modified accordingly.